wnnawalaniec/phlambda/README.md

 $concat = reduce(concat(), ''); // now it will return callback accepting last param from reduce - an array
 $result = $concat($array); // $result = 'abc'
 ```

+## TODO
+- implement more methods
+- add placeholders for currying functions - it seems as interesting thing to do